shdrn2402/Eight-week-SQL-challenge/Case Study #5 - Data Mart/README.md

     -   `platform`: Selects the platform.
     -   `SUM(sales) AS platform_sales`: Calculates the sum of sales for each platform within each month.
     -   `GROUP BY month_number, platform`: Groups the results by month number and platform.
--   `SELECT pms.month_number, pms.platform, pms.platform_sales, tms.total_sales, ROUND((pms.platform_sales::numeric / tms.total_sales) * 100, 2) AS sales_percentage`: Selects the month number, platform, platform sales, total month sales, and calculates the percentage of sales for each platform within each month.
+-   `SELECT pms.month_number, pms.platform, pms.platform_sales::money, tms.total_sales::money, ROUND((pms.platform_sales::numeric / tms.total_sales) * 100, 2) AS sales_percentage`: Selects the month number, platform, platform sales (formatted as money), total month sales (formatted as money), and calculates the percentage of sales for each platform within each month.
+    -   `pms.platform_sales::money` and `tms.total_sales::money`: Converts sales values to the money data type for display.
     -   `ROUND((pms.platform_sales::numeric / tms.total_sales) * 100, 2)`: Calculates the percentage of platform sales to total month sales and rounds the result to 2 decimal places.
 -   `FROM platform_month_sales pms JOIN total_month_sales tms USING(month_number)`: Joins the two CTEs on the `month_number` column.
 -   `ORDER BY pms.month_number, pms.platform`: Orders the results by month number and platform.